ivolaocsap/ZEP_NFT/README.md

 # ZEP NFT
 Zeppelin DAO NFT factory.
 Done with love from one of the members of the community
-# Zepplin Dao
+# Community helps
-will never stop surprizing it's loyal community and the community is here for them also helping with everything they can with love we will get there <3
+Zepplin Dao will never stop surprizing it's loyal community and the community is here for them also helping with everything they can with love we will get there <3